Characterisation-Virtual-Laboratory/CVL_Community/_posts/MBI/2019-08-20-workflows_proposal.md

 Proposed Location: Melbourne, TBA
 Instructor: Thomas Close from Monash Biomedical Imaging

-This is a proposal for a hands on workshop.
+This is an invitation for a hands on workshop.
 If you would like more information about this, please [get in touch](mailto:p.martinez@uq.edu.au).

 # Automating neuroimaging analysis workflows with Nipype, Arcana and Banana